 I could see the famous Casa Presei Libere building from my boat, which is a government building and was once the tallest one in the city.
 I also saw many bars along the lake.
 Some of the most expensive clubs in Bucharest are along this lake.

 9) Bucharest’s Food Scene Is Really Good

 I always try to find local food but honestly, there are countries where I can’t enjoy that every day.
 If you’re from Romania, then don’t hate me for this but I never really developed a taste for typical local Romanian food.
 That could be because I don’t like meat.

-One of my best meals that I had in Bucharest was in Trickshot Megamall, which is actually a very famous
+One of the best meals that I had in Bucharest was in Trickshot Megamall, which is actually a very famous

 place for bowling.
-I also really enjoyed eating burgers in one of the cafes in the old town where I kind of felt I was on Khao San street in Bangkok.
+I also really enjoyed eating burgers in one of the cafes in the old town where I kind of felt like I was on Khao San Street in Bangkok.

 Although I only talk about Bucharest’s international food scene, but that doesn’t mean you should miss out on experiencing the traditional food.
 Check out these three food tours –

 If you’re a foodie, then you should consider experiencing one of the above food tours.

 Did I mention Bucharest has some of the most spectacular historical buildings?
 Also, many of them have been converted into luxury hotels.
 And even if they weren’t historical buildings, the new ones also look really impressive.
 I stayed in a few different hotels while I was there and here are my recommendations.